How a Vocational College Created Live Virtual Tours with ThingLink

-During the COVID-19 pandemic, physical school visits cannot be arranged.
-At Samiedu Vocational College in Eastern Finland, school visits and recreational visits to the town of Savonlinna are made virtually with ThingLink.
+During the COVID-19 pandemic, physical school visits could not be arranged.
+At Samiedu Vocational College in Eastern Finland, school visits and recreational visits to the town of Savonlinna were instead made virtually with ThingLink.
 New students get to know the degree programs in advance and international guests learn from the real-life guide in real time on Teams – not only about the school but also about the Finnish sauna tradition.

 Virtual live guided tours and interactive introductory materials